 Making Kratom Extract

-For this method, a small amount of water is added to kratom powder and mixed, with an acid like lemon juice added afterward.
+For this method, a small amount of water is added to kratom powder and mixed, an acid like lemon juice is added afterward.
 This is then steeped and frozen.
-The frozen kratom is put in boiling water, with more acid added, and reduced.
+The frozen kratom is put in boiling water, with more acid added and reduced.
 After straining, it is partially evaporated, and simmered with water or acid again.
 After a trip to the oven to evaporate the water, a thick resin of concentrated alkaloids is all that is left.

 What is the Strongest Kratom Extract?